-A comparison of median family, median household and per capita income values between 1989 and 1999 indicate the Town of Plainfield, Waushara County, and Wisconsin experienced an increase in all income measures during this time period (Appendix A, Table A-14).
-The Town of Plainfield experienced the largest increase of all three jurisdictions in Per Capita Income, while Waushara County experienced the largest increases in Household and Family Income.
+A comparison of median family, median household and per capita income values between 1989 and 1999 indicate the Town of Mount Morris, Waushara County, and Wisconsin experienced an increase in all income measures during this time period (Appendix A, Table A-14).
+The Town of Mount Morris experienced the largest increase in all three measures in all three jurisdictions, while the state had the smallest increases in all measures.
+The income gap between the state and the Town of Mount Morris appears to be narrowing.
+Furthermore, in 1999, the Town of Mount Morris surpassed the county income measures and therefore had a higher median family, household and per capita income.